 It can be an emotional rollercoaster.
-And if you let your emotions get the better of you, they can have a very real and negative affect on the financial outcome of your sale.
+And if you let your feelings get the better of you, they can have a very real and negative affect on the financial outcome of your sale.

-It’s only natural to feel some emotion when it comes to selling.
-Your home is filled with memories; evenings by the fire, a special tree in the garden, parties around the dinner table… Perhaps your home’s been in the family for decades.
-When you sell, you’re letting go of the association and security you’ve built up through your home causing vulnerability and angst.
+It’s only natural to feel some emotion when selling your home.
+After all, it's filled with memories; evenings by the fire, card games in the kitchen, parties around the dinner table… Perhaps your home’s been in the family for decades.
+When you sell, you’re letting go of the association and security you’ve built up through your home, causing vulnerability and angst.

 It may be you have no choice but to sell, which can make the experience especially traumatic.
-Perhaps there’s been a death in the family, or you’ve hit financially hard times.
+Perhaps there’s been a death in the family or you’ve hit financial hardship.
 If this is the case, draw from the support of family and friends.
 It may be easier removing yourself from the sale process and getting a friend to take over for you.

-If you do have a choice, take some time to work through your feelings to figure out whether it’s the right time to sell.
+If you do have a choice, take some time to work through your feelings to figure out whether you're ready to sell.
 If you’re overly sensitive about it, you may be better off waiting.

 Some buyers viewing your home will point out all the things they hate about it.
 That quirky little feature you added to the master bedroom, the layout of your kitchen, the colour of your blinds… These criticisms might be part of the buyer’s strategy to get a good price, or perhaps they’re just raising genuine concerns.
 Either way, try not to take offence.
 We all have different tastes and needs and your home is never going to tick all the boxes for every buyer.
 Criticism is part of the sales process.
 If you wear your emotions on your sleeve, you may put off interested buyers.